 Here is a video that shows the most common knot for nylon strings:

 You can try some other ways as well, but this is definitely the easiest one.
-Rest of the process is pretty much familiar and similar to an acoustic guitar.
+The rest of the process is pretty much familiar and similar to an acoustic guitar.

 Most guitar players practice guitar cleaning while restringing.
 It’s not necessary but it looks like a great opportunity to clean all those areas that can’t be reached while strings are on it.
 The whole cleaning process consists of a few steps.
 Basically, you have three different areas to clean.

 The first one is a fingerboard.
 On most guitars, this area remains unfinished, without any varnish.
 So, it’s no wonder that many see it as a real dirt magnet.

 It is probably the hardest part to clean.
 You will need a piece of fine sandpaper.
 However, you will have to be pretty gentle, to remove dirt but to keep the fingerboard untouched.

 Once you finish with sandpaper work, you can use lemon oil to hydrate this dry piece of wood, which is mostly made of rosewood.
 You can also find numerous cleansers designed especially for guitar cleaning.